gallenc/solent2Public/workup/experimental/session5/shoppingcart-springmvc/webApplicationExercise2Spring-answer/README.md

-# Shopping Cart Using Spring
+# Simple Shopping Cart Using Spring

+This example just uses a single JSP controlled by spring-mvc.

 ### To run using stand alone spring boot maven plugin